rsvim/rfc/1-TUI/1-Widget.md

 ## Event Handling and Dispatching

 With coordinate system, we can find out where does a keyboard/mouse event happen, and dispatch it from the leaf nodes to root node in the widget tree, which is totally intuitive.
 Each widget node has a default event handler (callback method) binding on it, the default behavior is simply doing nothing.
-Users can bind their own handlers to do extra logics.
+Users can bind their own handlers to do extra logic.

 For a handler/callback, it returns `true` or `false` to the TUI engine: